valokardin/creamlinux/README.md

 ## Support
 This *should* work for any linux native steam title that doesn't block LD_PRELOAD.
 The following games have been tested and confirmed to work:

+ - Stellaris
  - Hearts Of Iron IV
- - Stellaris
+ - Europa Universalis IV
  - Crusader Kings II
  - PAYDAY 2